-Perfect for any special occasion, these delicious chocolate truffles taste just like expensive store bought ones and are very easy to make.
+Perfect for any special occasion, these delicious chocolate truffles taste just like expensive store bought treats and they’re very easy to make.
 Learn how to quickly make my budget-friendly homemade dark chocolate truffles using baking chocolate, chocolate chips and heavy cream.
 Alternatively, you could use gourmet Lindt and Ghirardelli chocolate to take these truffles to the next level.
 Either way, you will delight your friends and family with these homemade chocolate truffles.

 Ingredients for the Truffle Centers